rixx/books.rixx.de/data/reviews/agatha-christie/the-thirteen-problems/index.md

   rating: 3
 ---

-This collection of short Miss Marple stories was pretty enjoyable.
+This collection of short Miss Marple stories was enjoyable.
 While Agatha Christie mostly follows her pattern of "the most vulnerable-looking person is most suspicious", I don't read mysteries for the plot, so I didn't care all that much.
 But the characterisation of poor old Miss Marple was very entertaining to read!
 I remember how this narration device got boring and even annoying when I read most of the Miss Marple books in one go, but over longer intervals, it